wprint-wm/getopt-config/README.md

 - shell process call processes with options
 - processes use `getenv` to tell which side they are
 - processes use `getopt` to parse options and write result to STDOUT
+- processes use `signal` to mark write done

 ## Example